 Roseline Onwenu, owner of Sterose International Boutique led a workshop on Traditional African Headwrapping in Detroit, MI.
 (Photo credit: Good Life Detroit)

-I attended the We Rock Dope Hair Natural Hair Festival in Detroit, MI and learned more about headwrap styles.
+I attended the We Rock Dope Hair Natural Hair Festival in Detroit, MI, and learned more about headwrap styles.
 (Photo credit: Good Life Detroit)

 I bought this pashmina from Wrapunzel.
 It is so beautiful and I only wear it in the fall and winter!
 (Photo credit: Good Life Detroit)